whitedogio/fdc3-react/README.md

 ## Usage

 Take a look at the [example app](https://github.com/whitedogio/fdc3-react/tree/main/example/index.tsx) for some more detailed example usage.
+You can see the examples deployed [here](http://fdc3-react-example.s3-website.eu-west-2.amazonaws.com/).

 ### useCurrentChannel